 STEP 3: REGISTRATION: You may register online at your scheduled registration time and any time thereafter through the first week of classes or bring your signed registration form to the Registration Center.
 Before leaving the Registration Center you will receive your class schedule.
 Please verify your schedule for accuracy and notify registration personnel of any errors.
 You may print your class schedule from the Student Academics tab in Access Florida Tech by using the PAWS link and the Student Schedule by Day and Time form.

-- Once registered, you may switch sections and drop courses without advisor approval through the end of the first week of classes, which is August 23, 2103.
-Beginning Monday, August 26, 2013, all registration business must be conducted at the Registration Center.
+- Once registered, you may switch sections and drop courses without advisor approval through the end of the first week of classes.
+Beginning the second week, all registration business must be conducted at the Registration Center.

 - Withdrawal from the university must take place at the Registration Center.